o3de/o3de-extras/Gems/ROS2/README.md

 ## Learn about ROS2 Gem

-Visit [this part of the documentation](https://www.o3de.org/docs/user-guide/interactivity/robotics/concepts-and-components-overview/) to learn about ROS2 Gems Concepts and Structure.
-Additionally you can learn about ROS2 Concepts [here](https://docs.ros.org/en/humble/Concepts.html).
+Visit [this part of the documentation](https://www.o3de.org/docs/user-guide/interactivity/robotics/concepts-and-components-overview/) to learn about the ROS2 Gems Concepts and Structure.
+Additionally you can learn about ROS 2 Concepts [here](https://docs.ros.org/en/humble/Concepts.html).

 ## How to create your own robotic simulation